rlboyle/smart_speaker/README.md

-# Smart Speaker
+# Smart Speaker: Garth

 ## Overview
-Smart Speaker is a virtual home assistant designed to provide information and assist with information.
+Garth is a virtual home assistant designed to provide information and assist with information.
 The current iteration runs on a laptop but we aim to run it on a Rasberry Pi 4 with an external microphone and speaker.
 The project uses Anthropic API to generate responses, Pyttsx3 for audio to text interpretation, and OpenAI Whisper to convert user speech to text.